MicrosoftDocs/bing-docs/bing-docs/bing-video-search/reference/headers.md

 ms.author: scottwhi
 ---

-# Headers used by the Web Search API
+# Video Search API v7 headers

 The following are the headers that a request and response may include.